black-puppydog/lykin_tutorial/part_7_latest_posts/README.md

 ### Update the Sequence Number When Fetching Posts

-Now that we have a way to store and update the latest sequence number for each peer i our database, we need to update our post-fetching function in the task loop accordingly.
+Now that we have a way to store and update the latest sequence number for each peer in our database, we need to update our post-fetching function in the task loop accordingly.

 `src/task_loop.rs`